-It has been known for years that most people learn from doing.
+It has been known for years that most people learn through doing.
 “Learning-by-doing” or “learning-on-the-job” accounts for about 70 percent of personal learning.
 Why are we still holding on to institutionalized education?

 Video Note: If you don't see a video here, you have to activate the option "Watch videos" under "Privacy and Cookies" at the end of the page!

 We learn only 10 percent through institutionalized education

 70 percent of the learning is done by doing so, 20 another percent is appropriate, by asking other people directly what they would do at the place.
 And only 10 percent of all the know-how can be worked out in formal settings, ie at school, college, vocational school, further education, etc.

 At the same time, everyone discusses almost exclusively the 10 percent in the subject of education.
 You are inventing all sorts of new words for it, in order to develop new formats, which allow the 10% to be a more important dimension.
 Meanwhile, it does not change the formula 70: 20: 10.

 A certificate demonstrates what you have on it?

 However, it is unfortunately the case that a normal person, who has been socialized in the formal education system, thinks that the actual education takes place only in the classroom.
 And only one certificate can demonstrate what you have on it.

 Because this acquisition is usually no fun, one pushes the next further education ever further.
 Often, what has been learned there has little reference to their own working or living world.

 But how do the professionals, who change from one job to the next without ever having worked out a certificate in this area?